 “By Imagining there’s no hunger, like what John sang in his song, we express our strong desire to bring a world in which children will never again suffer from hunger or poverty.” – Yoko Ono Lennon

-To learn more about hunger and poverty around the world visit the Food Security Learning Center at WhyHunger, or the US Food Sovereignty Alliance.
+To learn more about hunger and poverty around the world visit the Food Security Learning Center at WhyHunger,.